 - Voice: Dials in the overall sound.
 Turn it clockwise for a fuller sound with more lows, bring it back for a thinner, more midrange-focused tone.

 - Rate: Controls the speed of the effect.
 Counterclockwise for slow, clockwise for fast.

-- Throb: This controls the low end pulse.
-It may not be immediately evident on the bridge pickup, but switch to the neck or add some dirt and it comes alive.
+- Throb: This controls the low-end pulse.
+It may not be immediately evident on the bridge pickup, but switch to the neck or add some dirt, and it comes alive.
 All the way up for more throb, dial it back for less.
-Works best when the Voice is set to a warmer tone.
+It works best when the Voice is set to a warmer tone.

-- LED toggle: Allows you to choose which color of the bicolored LED will shine, changing the behavior of the effect.
+- LED toggle: This allows you to choose which color of the bicolored LED will shine, changing the effect’s behavior.